Softvative/automate/components/automate-chef-io/content/docs/iam-v1-overview.md

 * Admin users can perform any action on any Chef Automate resource.
 * All non-Admin users can perform any action on Chef Automate resources, with the exception of actions on resources related to authorization (`auth`) or other system level resources.
-  Only Admins can modify teams, API tokens, other users, policies, notifications, and node lifecycle settings.
+  Only Admins can modify teams, API tokens, other users, policies, notifications, and data lifecycle settings.

 See the [IAM v1 Policies]({{< relref "iam-v1-policies.md" >}}) documentation for more information on how Chef Automate's default policies map to different functions.